-The cervical spine is comprised of seven vertebrae - C1, C2, C3, C4, C5, C6, C7 (often noted as C1-C7) - that begin at the base of the skull and extend down to the thoracic spine.
-The cervical vertebrae are composed of cylindrical bones (vertebral bodies) that lie in front of the spinal cord, and work with the muscles, joints, ligaments and tendons to provide support, structure and stabilization to the neck.
+The cervical spine is comprised of seven vertebrae: C1, C2, C3, C4, C5, C6, and C7.
+These vertebrae begin at the base of the skull and extend down to the thoracic spine.
+The cervical vertebrae have cylindrical bones that lie in front of the spinal cord and stack up one on top of the other to make one continuous column of bones in the neck.

 In This Article:

 Joints of Luschka

 The joints of Luschka, also known as uncovertebral joints, are found between vertebral segments from C3 down to C7.